vurg/stroller-iot/README.md

 **Disconnect USB from powerbank or computer end before you connect any pins.** Verify sensor polarity from sensor/LED datasheets.
 Refer to the [Pinout Diagram]() for the Raspberry Pi Pico W.

 You need to use a 10 kOhm resistor to pull-up the voltage for the tilt switch sensor.
 You need 330 Ohm resistors for each of the LEDs to limit the current.
 Power device from laptop or power bank.

+:warning: **Warning:** Cabling will be a mess (spagetti) on the breadboard -  it is best to use short wires!!

 ## Platform
 I chose [Adafruit IO](https://io.adafruit.com/), a cloud-based platform with webhooks for my IoT project.
 It is well-suited for small-scale projects and offers beginner-friendly features, free usage, and simple management.
 The free version allows for 5 feeds and 30 messages per minute, with the option to upgrade for a fee.
 Adafruit requires minimal coding on the back-end, which made it simple to make a front-end client for my project.
 I also implemented webhooks to send messages to Discord, which is a really neat feature that is available on Adafruit.